Analysis of anomalous $H\gamma\gamma$ coupling in light-by-light collision at future muon collider: Projected Sensitivities on Dim-6 Higgs-gauge Boson Couplings

 While obtaining the sensitivities on $\bar{c}_\gamma$ and $\tilde{c}_\gamma$ coefficients, we have aimed on the transverse momentum of the diphoton system.
 The transverse momentum distributions of the diphoton system before and after selected cuts are given in Fig.~\ref{fig:6}.

-The 95\% C.L. constraints on $\bar{c}_\gamma$ and $\tilde{c}_\gamma$ are determined for a muon collider operating at 10 and 30 TeV CoM energies with 10 and 90 ab$^{-1}$ integrated luminosities, respectively.
+The 95\% C.L. constraints on $\bar{c}_\gamma$ and $\tilde{c}_\gamma$ without and with systematic uncertainties of 5\% and 10\% are determined for a muon collider operating at 10 and 30 TeV CoM energies with 10 and 90 ab$^{-1}$ integrated luminosities, respectively.
 The obtained sensitivities, related phenomenological and experimental results in ATLAS collaboration are presented in Table~\ref{tab3}.
 The results highlight the potential of the muon collider to probe these couplings showcasing its sensitivity to both CPC and CPV contributions.

 Fig.~\ref{fig:7} presents a comparison between the obtained sensitivities for the future muon collider and the experimental results reported by ATLAS and some phenomenological studies, illustrated through bar charts.
 The results in Fig.~\ref{fig:7} highlight the capability of future muon colliders to explore new physics scenarios with exceptional precision, surpassing current experimental limits.